pratz222/OpenCV-based-Face-Tracking-for-Real-Time-Target-Positioning/README.md

-# OpenCV-Based Face Tracking for Real-Time Target Positioning
+# Lock On: OpenCV-Based Face Tracking for Real-Time Target Positioning

 This project utilizes OpenCV to perform real-time face tracking.
 By detecting and tracking faces in live video input, the program continuously identifies and displays the center position of the detected face, which can be used for applications such as target positioning and real-time tracking systems.